PerimeterX/perimeterx-php-sdk/README.md

 ]
 ```

-#### <a name="captcha-support"></a>Enable/disable captcha in the block page
+#### <a name="captcha-support"></a>Enable/Disable CAPTCHA on the block page

-By enabling captcha support, a captcha will be served as part of the block page giving real users the ability to answer, get score clean up and passed to the requested page.
+By enabling CAPTCHA support, a CAPTCHA will be served as part of the block page, giving real users the ability to identify as a human.
+By solving the CAPTCHA, the user's score is then cleaned up and the user is allowed to continue.

-**default: true**
+**Default value: true**

 ```php
 $perimeterxConfig = [